Marya-D2307/MaryaD_Portfolio.github.io/README.md

 This portfolio reflects my growth so far and marks the beginning of a journey I’m eager to continue — as a student, a contributor, and a disciplined analyst ready to make a difference.

-## 📊 Comprehensive Sales Analysis Dashboard – Adventure Works
+## Retail Sales Analysis Dashboard

 Interactive Excel dashboard analyzing historical sales data to identify revenue trends, profit margins, seasonal patterns, and geographic performance.